unxok/dataedit/README.md

 This plugin leans heavily on the mighty [Dataview](https://github.com/blacksmithgu/obsidian-dataview/tree/master) plugin to make querying note metadata possible.
 Huge shoutout to [blacksmithgu](https://github.com/blacksmithgu) (and [other contributers](https://github.com/blacksmithgu/obsidian-dataview/graphs/contributors)) for their outstanding work.
 This would not be possible without them!

 ## What about Datacore?
-The development of [Datacore](https://github.com/blacksmithgu/datacore), another brilliant creation by blacksmithgu, will eventually eclipse the need for this plugin.
+The development of [Datacore](https://github.com/blacksmithgu/datacore), another brilliant creation by blacksmithgu, will fulfill most needs to use this plugin.
 Datacore promises similar features ***along with*** an enhanced query engine.
 However, it's not ready for the public yet—created [2 years ago](https://github.com/blacksmithgu/datacore/commits/master/README.md) and with no recent roadmap updates (last checked [9 months ago](https://github.com/blacksmithgu/datacore/commits/master/ROADMAP.md)).

 So, why wait?
-This plugin is here to fill that gap, bringing you those slick editing capabilities today!
+This plugin is here to fill that gap, bringing you the editing capabilities today!

 # Join the Beta 🚀
 We're Officially Beta Testing!